osuka/dognews-server/DEV NOTES.md

 # Development notes

-> Some notes I took while creating this project - nothing fancy but may help troubleshooting
+> Some notes I take while creating this project - nothing fancy but may help troubleshooting
-> Most of this comes from following the [official tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/)
+> Most of this comes from following the [official tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) and documentation of the libraries in use

 ## Initial project creation